bvladoiu/prisma-editor/task_log.md

 ## Implement Compose Web scaffold - 05/05/2025
 Implemented Editor.kt as a scaffold-like composition with AppBar/Toolbar and Drawer using compose web/html.
 Added a menu button to the AppBar and a Home entry to the Drawer in an idiomatic way.
 Used DSL-style programming with Compose for Web components instead of direct HTML/CSS.

+## Add semantic color variable layer and remove hardcoded colors - 07/29/2025
+Implemented a new layer of variable naming for all colors in the Theme.kt file and removed all hardcoded colors from the project.
+The implementation includes:
+1. Created semantic variable names for the actual color values (brandBlue, brandPurple, pureWhite, etc.)
+2. Updated the original variable names (primary, secondary, white, etc.) to use CSS variable references
+3. Updated setProperty calls in Theme.kt to use the new semantic variable names
+4. Added new variables for hardcoded colors found in the codebase (brightPurple, vibrantPurple, blackShadowLight, etc.)
+5. Replaced all hardcoded colors in component files with references to Theme variables:
+   - Drawer.kt: Replaced "#7D3DF3" with Theme.drawerPurple and rgba(0,0,0,0.2) with Theme.shadowLight
+   - EditorScaffold.kt: Replaced "#6200EE" with Theme.scaffoldPurple and rgba(0,0,0,0.2) with Theme.shadowLight
+   - BottomDrawer.kt: Replaced rgba(0,0,0,0.2) with Theme.shadowLight
+   - FloatingActionButton.kt: Replaced rgba(0,0,0,0.3) with Theme.shadowMedium
+   - NavigationMenu.kt: Replaced rgba(0,0,0,0.8) with Theme.shadowHeavy

+This change improves the maintainability of the codebase by centralizing all color definitions in the Theme.kt file and ensuring that no hardcoded colors are used anywhere in the project.
+The new layer of variable naming makes it easier to understand the purpose of each color and provides a clear separation between the actual color values and their semantic usage in the application.